 - Specialized Power S-Works saddle weight – 159g (142mm width)

-The Crank Brothers wheels don’t break any records, but it’s worth noting that they are built with Industry Nine Hydra hubs, which are relatively heavy.
-That means the most of the weight is at the centre of the wheelset, with the rims being quite light at 365-375g each (claimed).
+However, the Crank Brothers wheels don’t break any records.
+Still, it’s worth noting that they are built with Industry Nine Hydra hubs, which are relatively heavy.
+That means most of the mass is concentrated at the centre of the wheelset, with the rims being quite light at a claimed 365-375g each.

-Still, if I was really hunting grams, I could drop over 200g with a set of the Roval Control Carbon wheels that Mick has been testing lately.
-I quite like how the Crank Brothers wheels ride though, so I’ve got some other ideas for gram removal, which I’ll touch on in just a bit.
+If I was really hunting grams though, I could drop over 200g with a set of the Roval Control Carbon wheels that Mick has been testing lately.
+I quite like how the Crank Brothers wheels ride though, which I’ll touch on in just a bit.